“The washing machine’s stopped working!”

 A lifetime warranty – what could that possibly mean?

-New laws have recently been introduced into Europe that requires electrical appliance manufacturers to ensure that their products are repairable for up to ten years from their purchase.
-That means repair manuals, easier access to working parts and the availability of spare parts
+New laws have recently been introduced in Europe that require electrical appliance manufacturers to ensure their products are repairable for up to ten years from purchase.
+That means repair manuals, easier access to working parts and the availability of spare parts.

-Of course, in providing consumers with less durable products, it may be that producers are just giving consumers what they want.
+Of course, by providing consumers with less durable products, producers may simply be giving consumers what they want.
 Consumers don’t always want products that will last:

 - Products that last tend to be more expensive.
-If manufacturers make products that last then they would inevitably have to raise their prices as they use better quality parts and more robust manufacturing techniques.
+If manufacturers make products that last, they would inevitably have to raise prices as they use higher-quality parts and more robust manufacturing techniques.
 Consumers don’t always want to pay a premium for a better quality product.

-- Consumers like to have products with the latest, most up to date technology.
+- Consumers like products with the latest technology.
 They like to be fashionable.
-With technology progressing at a pace and with such incredible enhancements, those users wanting to be on trend feel obliged to replace their old products – facilitated, of course, by businesses that have made purchasing an easy, affordable and convenient option.
+With technology advancing at a rapid pace and offering incredible enhancements, users who want to stay on trend feel obliged to replace their old products – facilitated, of course, by businesses that have made purchasing easy, affordable and convenient.
 Consumers are therefore not too concerned about a product breaking down after only a couple of years – they were going to replace it anyway.

 - Consumers have embraced the throw-away culture.
 Clothes are bought to be worn once or very few times.
-They, along with a lot of other products, have become disposable.
+They, along with many other products, have become disposable.

-The need to regularly replace existing products is not something that consumers are particularly antagonistic towards – especially if the replacement product can purport to offer some sort of enhancement.
+The need to regularly replace existing products is not something consumers are particularly opposed to – especially if the replacement product can claim to offer some sort of enhancement.
 When this is coupled with all the other pressures that are put on consumers – advertising, peer group pressures, financial inducements, internet ease and convenience – it is not surprising that consumers so readily opt to replace existing products.

-An example of this is the Iphone.
-How many users upgraded just so that they could have the latest model?
-How many users decided that their battery life wasn’t quite as good as it was and therefore chose to replace their Iphone for a new one?
+An example of this is the iPhone.
+How many users upgraded just to get the latest model?
+How many users decided that their battery life wasn’t quite as good as it used to be and therefore chose to replace their iPhone with a new one?

-Similarly, people will change their car for a new one when there is nothing wrong with the one that they have – attracted by a new model, assured by an all-encompassing warranty, induced by a facilitating financial deal.
+Similarly, people will change their car for a new one when there is nothing wrong with the one they have – attracted by a new model, assured by an all-encompassing warranty, induced by a favourable financing deal.
 And yet, they didn’t actually need to replace the old one – it was still working perfectly.

-This unabashed commercialism faces a singular threat to its dominance – that of environmental responsibility.
+This unabashed commercialism faces a singular threat to its dominance: environmental responsibility.
 The recognition that the Earth’s resources are limited and that we need to be more environmentally aware may drive us to be more mindful and more demanding of the durability and lifespan of our purchases.

-The trouble is everyone – the Government, manufacturers and consumers – benefit from the current arrangement.
+The trouble is, everyone – the Government, manufacturers and consumers – benefits from the current arrangement.
 Where is this environmental prioritising going to come from?
-What or who is going to make us re-think the way we spend our money and choose our purchasing preferences?
+Who or what is going to make us rethink how we spend our money and choose our purchasing preferences?

 Leave a comment